-Crowdfunding means funding by the public, the 'crowd'.
+Crowdfunding is a form of public funding, funding by t 'the crowd' that is usually used alongside other income.
+It is then part of the financing mix.
 Because of the direct communication with investors and backers it is not just about money, it is community building as well.
 In the art and culture sector crowdfunding is usually about making projects possible by donating money or advance sales.
 There are also platforms that allow artists to ask for monthly payments.

 On this page